alanng10/Plat/Docue/a.md

 Plat has most general and most level tool benefit.

 Plat has most general and most level tool benefit cap limit.

+Plat has most general and most level tool benefit receive.